antholeole/blog/src/content/blog/patching-software-using-nix.md

 The first step is to find the software you want to patch.
 For our case, lets patch a VSCode extension (This is what I was doing that inspired me to write this article.).
 You can patch any derivation, not just ones in the nix package set.

-The vscode extension in question is going to be the [picat extension](https://github.com/arthwang/vsc-picat); the extension hasn't been touched in 7 years but still does _roughly_ what is asked of it.
+The vscode extension in question is going to be the [Picat extension](https://github.com/arthwang/vsc-picat); the extension hasn't been touched in 7 years but still does _roughly_ what is asked of it.
 In this case, I just want to add a quick `console.log()`.
 A special note here: This file is not in the nix package set!
 We get it from [nix-vscode-extensions](https://github.com/nix-community/nix-vscode-extensions), a helper flake that puts the entirety of openvsx and the vsc marketplace into nix derivations.

 ## Isolating the derivation